masettymahima/EarlySignal/README.md

 3. Asks follow-up questions about exposure location (where the illness may have been caught) and current location (where the user is now).
 4. Offers care recommendations and guidance on when to seek medical help.

 Each interaction contributes an anonymized record including symptoms, diagnosis, and geolocation to a secure data store.
-As more users participate, the system gains “collective wisdom”: when multiple nearby users report similar patterns, the model refines its diagnostic confidence and improves local accuracy.
+As more users participate, the system gains “collective wisdom”, i.e., when multiple nearby users report similar patterns, the model refines its diagnostic confidence and improves local accuracy.

 **Conversation orchestration** uses LangGraph with explicit state and validators:
-State sections include user interaction, history, symptoms, diagnosis, exposure tracking, current location, final outputs, and control flags.
+- State sections include user interaction, history, symptoms, diagnosis, exposure tracking, current location, final outputs, and control flags.
-Validators ensure symptoms, locations, and timing inputs are sensible before advancing.
+- Validators ensure symptoms, locations, and timing inputs are sensible before advancing.

 **Node sequence**
 symptom_collection → extract structured symptoms + onset days